-I’m a filmmaker, artist and educator who facilitates deep encounter with the sensate, desiring body.
+I’m a filmmaker, artist, educator and Buddhist practitioner who facilitates presence and attunement with the sensate, desiring body.
 I work artisanally with hand-processed celluloid film and with video to make experimental and documentary films, kinesthetic immersive installations, artist books and performance that engage personal and social history.
-Of particular interest is the experience of embodied presence and the relationship between art practice and dharma practice.
+Of particular interest is the relationship between art practice and dharma practice.
 My work is shared and screened internationally at museums, galleries, film festivals, microcinemas, and backyards.
 I’ve been recognized with fellowships from the Flaherty Seminar, the Massachusetts Cultural Council (2019 Film and Video finalist; 2013 New Media/Installation fellow), and Scotland’s Alchemy Film Festival, am an Independent Imaging Retreat alum, and a recipient of a Lightpress Grant from the Interbay Cinema Society.
-Current projects include a personal doc tracing my family history of desire; and production of film tints/toners made from mushrooms, lichen, bark and nuts.
 I received a Masters in Theological Studies from Harvard Divinity School, teach cameraless filmmaking, and am a member of Boston’s AgX Film Collective.

 Upcoming and Current: